arahman5/Data-Modeling-with-PostgreSQL/README.md

 * `etl.ipynb` - reads and processes a single JSON log containing data about user activity and a single JSON log containing song metadata and loads the data into appropriate tables.
 This was used to develop the initial ETL pipeline with small amount of data.
 * `etl.py` - reads and processes all JSON logs and loads the data into the tables.
 * `README.md` - Provides a summary of the project and discussions on the data modelling.
+* `Resource` - Folder containing images that were used in the README.

 ## Choice of Database